Parrots of New Zealand: Introduced species

 Various Australian species have either been deliberately introduced or accidentally released.
 But only two appear to have significant self-sustaining populations - the eastern rosella (Platycercus eximius) and the sulphur-crested cockatoo (Cacatua galerita).
 Crimson rosellas (Platycercus elegans) and Galahs (Eolophus roseicapilla) may be present in small numbers.

-The eastern rosella can be found in the northern half of the North Island (i.e. north of Taupo), the Taranaki Region north of Mount Taranaki, the Wellington Region, and in the hills around Dunedin.
+The eastern rosella can be found in the northern half of the North Island (i.e. north of Taupō), the Taranaki Region north of Mount Taranaki, the Wellington Region, and in the hills around Dunedin.
 It is reported that an attempt to import eastern rosellas about 1910 was refused by customs, so the birds were released at sea off the Otago Heads resulting in the present Dunedin population.
 The Auckland population dates from about 1920 and the Wellington one from about 1960.
 As early as 1928 the rosella was reported as being a pest around Auckland.

 The sulphur-crested cockatoo population appears to be result of escapes of captive birds which have built to a total population of fewer than 1000 birds.
 Feral birds were first seen in the Waitākere Ranges in the early 1900s.
 There are now populations in the Auckland Region, western Waikato, the Turakina–Rangitikei region, Wellington Region and Banks Peninsula.

 Around 1992 an attempt was made by a breeder to establish a wild population of rainbow lorikeets around Auckland.
 The species was considered a competitor to native species and a threat to horticulture.
 So in 1999 it was declared an 'unwanted organism' under the Biosecurity Act, and a plan to remove the estimated 200 feral birds was made.
 Live trapping of the birds was carried out.
-The population appears under control, and there is an ongoing program to ensure they do not establish a self-sustaining wild population.
+The population appears under control, and there is an ongoing programme to ensure they do not establish a self-sustaining wild population.